What $100 Gets You in Myrtle Beach Golf

 At $100, you are not playing a sacrificial track to save money.
 You are playing courses with solid conditioning, full amenities, and everything that makes a round worth the drive.
 What you are not getting is a logo on your sleeve or a clubhouse that looks like a hotel lobby.

 That tradeoff is worth making.
-The courses in the $60 to $100 range on the Grand Strand are maintained to a standard that locals play regularly, not just when they want to slum it.
-If you are visiting from a market where public golf means patchy fairways and slow greens, the quality here will surprise you.
+The courses in the $60 to $100 range on the Grand Strand are maintained to a standard that locals play regularly.
+Cart is typically included at this price point.

 When the $100 Window Opens Widest

+Timing is the variable that moves your budget further than anything else.
 Spring break and early May compress value the most.
 The Grand Strand fills up, courses know it, and rates reflect demand.
-If your window is April, book early morning or twilight slots, or look at courses a few miles off the main corridor.

 The shoulder seasons are where the math gets interesting.
 Late fall through early spring, the tourist volume drops and rates follow.
 A course that charges $130 in March might run $70 to $85 for the same tee time in November.